-- Neither Aleph's I/O translation processes, nor tcx files, nor encTEX can be used, these encoding-related functions are superseded by a Lua-based solution (reader callbacks).
-In a similar fashion all file io can be intercepted. - We currently use Lua 5.2.\.
-At some point we might decide to move to 5.3.\ but that is yet to be decided.
+- Neither Aleph's I/O translation processes, nor tcx files, nor encTEX are available.
+These encoding-related functions are superseded by a Lua-based solution (reader callbacks).
+In a similar fashion all file io can be intercepted. - We currently use Lua 5.3.\.
 There are few Lua libraries that we consider part of the core Lua machinery, for instance lpeg.
-There are additional Lua libraries that interface to the internals of TFX. - There are various TEX extensions but only those that cannot be done using the Lua interfaces.
-The math machinery often has two code paths: one traditional and the other more suitable for wide OpenType fonts. - The fontloader uses parts of FontForge 2008.11.17 combined with additional code specific for usage in a TEX engine.
+There are additional Lua libraries that interface to the internals of TFX.
+We also keep the Lua 5.2 bit32 library around. - There are various TEX extensions but only those that cannot be done using the Lua interfaces.
+The math machinery often has two code paths: one traditional and the other more suitable for wide OpenType fonts.
+Here we follow the Microsoft specifications as much as possible.
+Some math functionality has been opened up a bit so that users have more control. - The fontloader uses parts of FontForge 2008.11.17 combined with additional code specific for usage in a TEX engine.
 We try to minimize specific font support to what TEX needs: character references and dimensions and delegate everything else to Lua.
-That way we keep TEX open for extensions without touching the core. - The MetaPost library is integral part of LuaTEX.
+That way we keep TEX open for extensions without touching the core.
+In order to minimize dependencies at some point we may decide to make this an optional library. - The MetaPost library is integral part of LuaTEX.
 This gives TEX some graphical capabilities using a relative high speed graphical subsystem.
 Again Lua is used as glue between the frontend and backend.
-Further development of MetaPost is closely related to LuaTEX.
+Further development of MetaPost is closely related to LuaTEX. - The virtual font technology that comes with TEX has been integrated into the font machinery in a way that permits creating virtual fonts at runtime.
+Because LuaTEX can also act as a Lua interpreter this means that a complete TEX workflow can be built without the need for additional programs.